andreireanu/vr-apps/README.md

 * Static Gesture Recognition: Unity project that lets you define and incorporate any static (frame time duration) gesture in your own application.

-* Gestures Blackboard: Application that detects twenty-four Romanian sign language gestures
+* Gestures Blackboard: Application that helps you learn twenty-four Romanian sign language static gestures.

 * Rock-Paper-Scissors: Application that challenges the player to a rock-paper-scissors duel against the computer.